A Travel Price Comparison for United States of America Orlando vs. New Orleans for Food, Nightlife, Families, and Couples

 When we compare the travel costs of actual travelers between Orlando and New Orleans, we can see that Orlando is more expensive.
 And not only is New Orleans much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to New Orleans would let you spend less money overall.
 Or, you could decide to spend more money in New Orleans and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Orlando would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Orlando than you might in New Orleans.

-New Orleans is bigger, and its population is about 2.3 times larger than the population of Orlando.
-When comparing the population of Orlando vs. New Orleans, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+New Orleans has a larger population, and is about 2 times larger than the population of Orlando.
+When comparing the sizes of Orlando and New Orleans, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.